ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 The InSAR product names are packed with information pertaining to the processing of the data, presented in the following order, as illustrated in Figure 4.

-- The platform names, one of Sentinel-1A, Sentinel-1B, or Sentinel-1C, are abbreviated with the letters "A", "B", or "C"
+- The platform names, one of Sentinel-1A, Sentinel-1B, or Sentinel-1C, are abbreviated with the letters `A`, `B`, or `C`
-    - Two of these letters follow the leading `S1`, indicating the platform(s) used to acquire the reference and secondary images, in that order (`S1AA`, `S1BA`, `S1AC`, etc.)
+    - Two of these letters follow `S1`, indicating the platform(s) used to acquire the reference and secondary images, in that order (`S1AA`, `S1BA`, `S1AC`, etc.)
 - The reference start date and time and the secondary start date and time, with the date and time separated by the letter T